Tigers to the tournament: Clemson learns opponent, path for NCAAs

 For the second time in four years, Clemson will be a part of March Madness.

-The Tigers have earned a No. 7 seed in the Midwest Region of the NCAA tournament, it was announced Sunday.
-Clemson will play No. 10 seed Rutgers in a first-round game game Friday.
-Game time and location will be announced later Sunday night.
+The Tigers have earned a No. 7 seed in the Midwest Region of the NCAA tournament and will face No. 10 seed Rutgers in a first-round game Friday.
+That game will tip off at 9:20 p.m.
+Friday at Bankers Life Fieldhouse in Indianapolis and be televised on TBS.

+“This is a great reward for our players for all their hard work and togetherness,” Clemson coach Brad Brownell said Sunday.
+“We had a really, good season and we were rewarded with a good seed.
+We got a very good opponent.
+But we are looking forward to representing the ACC in the NCAA tournament.”

-This will be the third all-time matchup between Clemson and Rutgers with the last meeting coming in 2015.
+This will be the third all-time matchup between Clemson and Rutgers, the most recent coming in 2015.
 The Tigers won that game, 76-58.
 Rutgers opened up as a two-point favorite, according to Action Network.

 This is Clemson’s first NCAA tournament berth since 2018.
 The Tigers reached the Sweet 16 that year before falling to Kansas.

-“This is a great reward for our players for all their hard work and togetherness,” Clemson coach Brad Brownell said.
-“We had a really, good season and we were rewarded with a good seed.
-We got a very good opponent.
-But we are looking forward to representing the ACC in the NCAA tournament.”

 The entire 2021 tournament will be played in Indiana this season due to COVID-19.
-For Brownell, that means he is returning back to his home state.
-He said he has already been up hit up by friends and familiy for tickets.
+For Brownell, that means he is returning to his home state.
+He said he has already been up hit up by friends and family for tickets.

-Clemson will fly to Indiana on Monday and this year’s NCAA Tournament will be in a bubble similiar to what NBA did last year.
+Clemson flew to Indiana on Monday morning and this year’s NCAA Tournament will be in a bubble similar to what NBA did last year.
 Brownell said the team has to have have two negative tests in a 12-hour period.
 If tests come back negative, the Tigers can hit the practice courts on Tuesday.

 “We had a period of mourning but I told them just about the things we were able to accomplish this season,” Brownell said. “...Today was great.
 Just to hear your name called and being able to sit there together.
 These are those life memories that these kids are creating.”

-The Tigers also had to battle a pair of COVID-19 stoppages during the season to get to this point.
+The Tigers also had to weather a pair of COVID-19 stoppages during the season.

 Rutgers is making its first NCAA tournament appearance since 1991.
 The Scarlet Knights finished sixth in the Big Ten with a 15-11 record overall.